Hybrid Mamba-Attention Neural Architecture for Channel Estimation: MambaNet: a hybrid Mamba-attention architecture

-We propose a Mamba-assisted framework (called MambaNet) for channel estimation, as shown in Fig.~\ref{HA05}.
-It implements the multi-head attention mechanism to capture the correlation among the LS input, and then uses a customized Mamba structure to efficiently propagate and refine the channel correlation information over a very large number of subcarriers (large $N_f$), leading to both improved performance and reduced complexity.
+We propose a hybrid Mamba-attention architecture (called MambaNet), which implements the multi-head attention mechanism to capture the correlation among the LS input, and then uses a customized Mamba structure to efficiently propagate and refine the channel correlation information over a very large number of subcarriers (large $N_f$), leading to both improved performance and reduced complexity.

 For the input of MambaNet, the $\mathbf{\hat{H}_{LS}^{pilot}} \in \mathbb{C}^{\left(\frac{N_f}{L_s}\right) \times N_{pilot}}$ is concatenated to be one column vector $\in \mathbb{C}^{\frac{N_f}{L_s}N_{pilot}}$.
 The real and imaginary parts of this vector are split into two channels as the second dimension with a size of $\mathbb{R}^{\left(\frac{N_{pilot}N_f}{L_s}\right) \times 2}$ to form the channel tokenization.
 The MambaNet is trained by the complete channel matrix $\in \mathbb{R}^{{N_f} \times N_{s} \times 2}$ where the second dimension stores the real and imaginary part of the complex channel matrix for the slot.